farooqkz/farooqkz.github.io/content/computer/evolution-of-minetest-ctf-game-over-years.md

 ### 2019-2020, classes and more maps!

 By introducing classes, players can choose to heal, to shoot or to charge with sword.
-We have new blocks like reinforced cobble to make our base defences.
+We have new blocks like reinforced cobble to make our base defenses.
 There was a bug in which when you right click on many stones, a furnace form was showed.
 This bug has been fixed sometime in 2019.
-Also a map catalog is added and more maps are being added.
+Also a map catalog is added and more maps are being proposed.

 ### 2021-2022